appscode/blog/content/post/kubedb-v2024.11.18/index.md

   reason: SuccessfullyExecutedOperation
 ```

-Details of updates for each database is listed below:
+The updates for each database are detailed below:

 ## Cassandra